teofilobd/teofilobd.github.io/_posts/2018-01-19-crowd-simulation-introduction.md

 date: '2018-01-19'
 categories:
   - crowd simulation
-title: (A brief) Introduction to Crowd Simulation
+title: (A Brief) Introduction To Crowd Simulation
 ---
 This post is the first of a series about crowd simulation. "_Why crowd simulation specifically ?_" one might ask.
 And I say it's because I studied crowd simulation for several years and, although I do not work on this subject anymore, I do like to talk about it.